 Ultimately, the best option for you will depend on your individual goals and circumstances.
 A consultation with a plastic surgeon can help you weigh the pros and cons of different options and make an informed decision about the best way to improve the appearance of your upper arms.

-Do you want to get an Arm Lift Reduction Surgery in Kentucky or Indiana?
+Do you want to get an invisible arm lift surgery in Kentucky or Indiana?

 Our team of experienced double-board-certified plastic surgeons has helped countless patients achieve the toned, defined upper arms they’ve always wanted.
 With state-of-the-art facilities and the latest techniques in arm lift surgery, we can help you achieve the results you’ve been dreaming of.
 See the photos of our before and after arm lift surgery here: before and after arm lift surgery photos.